-With Assetti, you can analyse your data for a specified period; one month, a quarter, a year or a customized amount of time.
+With Assetti, you can analyze your data for a specified period; one month, a quarter, a year, or a customized amount of time.

 We offer three separate views of our KPIs.
 You can see your data as a list, as a trend chart or as a dashboard.

-When it comes to getting the most out of your rent roll data, Assetti doesn’t just help you to understand your data.
-We also automate and visualize many of the necessary, daily metrics related to property asset management.
+When it comes to getting the most out of your rent roll data, Assetti doesn’t just help you to understand your data but we also automate and visualize many of the necessary daily metrics related to property asset management.

 Curious how we can make your rent rolls better?
-Want to see with your data?
+Want to see it with your data?